Tunous/FormulaApi/Sources/FormulaApi/Documentation.docc/FormulaApi.md

 ## Overview

-FormulaApi provides access to historical recordu of motor racing data for non-commercial purposes.
+FormulaApi provides access to historical records of motor racing data for non-commercial purposes.
 All of the available API endpoints provided by this library are accessible through the ``F1`` type.

 ## Topics